g-leech/argmin-gravitas/_posts/2019-12-10-supplements.markdown

-In the last century, half a revolution happened: you can now buy <a href="{{thousands}}">many thousands of substances</a> that claim to promote health, and some of them do.
+In the last century, half a revolution happened: you can now buy <a href="{{thousands}}">many thousands of substances</a> that claim to promote health, and a couple of them do.
 The promise is of fine control over health: the prevention of idiosyncratic disorders, and/or aiming at the huge and murky area of "subclinical" human health problems, all the minor things that make life worse.

 And so <a href="{{uk}}">most UK adults</a> take supplements (about half of those multivitamins).
 Several problems with this: